 Those people who are available during weekdays and have volunteered their names for this purpose sing also in the Funeral Choir.
 They are contacted by phone a day or two before each funeral and come along if they are able.
 We meet 20 minutes before hand to look over the music but otherwise there are no practices.
 This is a valuable ministry of comfort and support in our parish.
 Members can be called upon approximately 20 times a year.
 We also sing at the 9:00 am mass on All Souls Day (Nov 2) if it falls on a weekday.

 Baptism liturgies take place twice a month on Sunday afternoons and include full musical expression using psalms, Taize pieces and regular sung responses.
-Since this group sings the same music each time it is easier to participate in on an occasional basis than other groups and does not normally have rehearsals separate from the actual liturgies.
-Carolyn Snider Milke serves as the piano accompanist.
+Since this group sings the same music each time it is easier to participate in on an occasional basis than other groups and does not have rehearsals separate from the actual liturgies.
+Carolyn Snyder Milke serves as the piano accompanist.

 All four weekend liturgies are complete with a musical setting of the responsorial psalm led by a cantor.
 Those who serve as cantors are volunteers drawn from all ages.
 They do not necessarily sing in a choir and we welcome expressions of interest from those interested in this ministry alone.